aanikinhotee/guardtime-container/README.md

 ### Initialization

-API represented in **ConteinerService** class.
-First of all you need to initialize container with method
+API represented in **ConteinerServiceAPI** interface.
+Current implementation is in class **ZipContainerServiceImpl**.First of all you need to initialize container with method
 ````
 initialize(HttpClientSettings httpClientSettings, File outputFile)